drdilyor/cms/README.md

 Homepage: <http://cms-dev.github.io/>

+When cloning the repo pass the `--recursive` argument to `git clone`.

 - `Dockerfile` - to easily build a docker image, based on ubuntu 20.04
 - `run.sh` - startup script
 - `download.sh` - to install cms for the first time, if you are not using docker image.
 Run it without cloning the repo first